Message from management Foundation summary

 Secondly, SIIF established the “Impact Economy Lab,” a new internal department dedicated to (2) developing practical knowledge for the new economy, where its members have been playing a pivotal role in catalyzing various entities for the system change in order to realize the impact economy.
 SIIF has also been working on the third sub-theme (3) establishing a platform, by systematizing the various knowledge gained through our past activities, by helping build system change initiatives, and by supporting PoCs while involving various stakeholders.

 As a couple of specific examples, we made policy recommendations to promote impact investing based on the government’s “new capitalism” policy and supported the establishment of the Japanese government’s Impact Consortium.
-SIIF worked to prepare the “Impact-driven Financing Initiative” to grow competent and become self-sustaining, while establishing the “Impact IPO” working group inside the GSG National Advisory Board Japan with the aim to support startups that intend to go public.
+SIIF worked to prepare the “Impact-driven Financing Initiative” to grow competent and become self-sustaining, while establishing the “Impact IPO” working group inside the GSG Impact JAPAN with the aim to support startups that intend to go public.

 Lastly but not the least, SIIF members served as members of government advisory committees and cooperated in various other areas, such as impact startup support, reform of public corporations, and investment and loan projects in the dormant deposit utilization system.